-- The Mediterranean and DASH diets are once again at the top of an annual list of best diets.
+- The Mediterranean diet is once again at the top of an annual list of best diets, followed closely by the DASH and flexitarian diets.

-- Nutritionists say that’s because they have the best foundations and are among the easiest to follow.
+- Nutritionists say that’s because these diets have the best foundations and are among the easiest to follow.

 - They advise people trying to eat healthier to be flexible with their favorite diet and try not to change too many things at once.

-That’s according to U.S. News & World Report’s annual list.
+The rankings were released this week in U.S. News & World Report’s annual diet list.

 “They are both well researched and have been proven to improve health outcomes in select populations,” added Caroline West Passerrello, MS, RDN, LDN, CLT, a spokesperson for the Academy of Nutrition and Dietetics.

-“They are certainly among the most researched and scientifically well-supported styles of eating, which plays a big role,” Andy De Santis, RD, a weight-loss specialist, told Healthline.
+“They are certainly among the most researched and scientifically well-supported styles of eating, which plays a big role,” Andy De Santis, RD, a weight-loss specialist, told Healthline in January 2021.

 “There are endless studies at this point demonstrating the health benefits of both the DASH and Med diet in terms of reducing risk of all sorts of negative health outcomes like certain types of cancer, heart disease, and diabetes,” he added.